 If your school wants to amplify its online presence through paid ads, KPIs will help you determine what, exactly, that will look like.
 For instance, your KPIs could be gaining 100 more Instagram followers for an awareness campaign, increasing traffic to your website by 10% through a promoted post campaign, or attracting 30 new inquiries from a lead generation campaign.

 By setting goals and determining achievable KPIs, your school can better set itself up for advertising success.

 Defining Your Prospective Student Audience

 Once you know what your objectives are, the next step is to think about who you need to reach.
-The better you understand your prospective student base, the easier it is to succeed in paid advertising for higher ed.
+The better you understand your prospective student base, the easier it is to succeed in higher education advertising.

 Your audience will help determine the platform you choose and the targeting options you select, significantly impacting the success of your ad campaign.
 By having a clear understanding of who your prospects are, you’ll be able to generate high quality leads and see a substantial ROI on your school’s paid advertising initiatives.

 Personas Help You Create Campaigns that Connect